Get Started

 Step 3: Pick your products

-Now that you’ve created your Printful account and connected it with your ecommerce platform, it’s time to choose your main ingredients: the products you want to sell.
+Now that your Printful account is connected to your online store, it’s time to select the products you want to sell.

 Step 4: Create or upload a design